kWeissenow/EMBER2/README.md

 `python trRosetta.py -m 0 -pd 0.05 <distogram_file> <FASTA_file> output.pdb`

 Please note that the FASTA file for the folding script should only contain a single sequence corresponding to the distogram.
-It is recommended to create multiple decoys with different cutoffs (-pd between 0.05 and 0.5]) and modes (-m {0,1,2}).
+It is recommended to create multiple decoys with different cutoffs (-pd [0.05, 0.5]) and modes (-m {0,1,2}).
 Please refer to [trRosetta](https://github.com/gjoni/trRosetta) for additional details on the folding pipeline.

 # Predictions for human proteome (<3000)